Wilderness Therapy Program For Teen Girls Ages 14-17

 Adolescent girls are typically able to be vulnerable and communicate their emotions, but sometimes these emotions can lead to negative behaviors when the student hasn’t developed skills to regulate and control these emotions.

 Throughout your child’s time at Trails, they’ll participate in a variety of experiential activities, both in the wilderness and at our base camp.
 These activities are designed to trigger peak emotions, offering teaching opportunities that result in students strengthening their emotional control and self-confidence.

 Benefits of Exercise

 The psychological benefits of physical exercise are well documented.
-Regular exercise can alleviate the symptoms of anxiety and depression, dramatically improve self-esteem, and encourage an overall positive outlook.
-For this reason, outdoor exercise is a daily part of the Trails wilderness school program.
-While at Trails, students enjoy hikes as well as a large variety of experiential activities.
-Students push their physical limits while reaching new pinnacles of self-discovery and confidence.
+Regular exercise can help to alleviate the symptoms of anxiety and depression, dramatically improve self-esteem, and encourage an overall positive outlook.
+For this reason, outdoor exercise is an integral part of the Trails wilderness school program.
+While at Trails, students push their physical limits with hikes and other experiential activities, reaching new pinnacles of self-discovery and confidence.